How a Macro Diet Transformed My Body and My Eating

-I’m not only a macro counting author and certified coach for HealthyEater.com but I’m also a firm believer in the transformative power of the Macro Diet.
+I’m not only the author of The Macro Solution and certified macros coach for HealthyEater.com but I’m also a firm believer in the transformative power of the Macro Diet.

-And, I’ll be the first to testify that a macro-based diet is transforming not only my physique but also my relationship with food.
+And, I’ll be the first to testify that a macro-based diet transformed not only my physique but also my relationship with food.

 At the time of writing this, flexible dieting has helped me to lower my body fat percentage to 8.6%, which is the lowest it has been in all my 48 years on this planet!